silogen/docs/docs/tutorials/ai-workspace-tutorial.md

   - tutorial
 ---

-# Working in AI workspaces hands-on
+# Working in AI Workspaces Hands On

 This guide teaches you how to work in the AMD AI Workbench workspace using a Jupyter Lab notebook.